About

 My childhood experiences prompted me to create the Girls Can’t WHAT? website in 2005.
 It is here I share my personal experiences along with amazing stories and interviews from some truly inspirational women.
 Together, our purpose is to encourage women to pursue their dreams no matter what roadblocks they may encounter.

-When not creating new material and products for Girls Can’t WHAT?
-I can be found working on freelance graphic and web design, drumming in my all-girl band, Amplified, or spending time with my husband, Doug; our two daughters, Katelynn and Kirstynn; our Pug, Quest; our Boston Terrier, Lola; and our fish, Gill.
+When not creating new material and products for Girls Can't WHAT?
+I can be found working on freelance graphic and web design, playing drums, or spending time with my husband, Doug; our two daughters, Katelynn and Kirstynn; and our Boston Terrier, Lola.
+I am also a LEGO addict and eventually my entire office will be made out of little plastic bricks.

-If you’re looking for press photos and media information about Girls Can’t WHAT?, please visit the press kit page or contact me to schedule an interview.
+If you're looking for press photos or media information about Girls Can't WHAT?, please visit the press kit page or contact me to schedule an interview.

 I like your site…very great concept and one that is much needed in the world today.
 Anyway, I just had to write and say hi…it’s not every day you come across someone with similar life paths.
 (At least not for me!)